 Early Notables of the Beutel family (pre 1700)

-More information is included under the topic Early Beutel Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Beutel Notables in all our PDF Extended History products and printed products wherever possible.

 Beutel migration to the United States +